ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

  - On one hand, the partition infos on the webpage are actually generated on each access, so notes about whether some partitions could be written to and the format of the table could change
  - On the other hand, it's very inconvenient to get the number from a screenshot to do some calculations

 Addtionally, you do not need to prepare/post a spreadsheet file, either.
-The layout on the webpage is designed speciially so any one could just copy&paste to Excel or LibreELEC Calc if they really need a spreadsheet
+The layout on the webpage is designed speciially so any one could just copy&paste to Excel or LibreELEC Calc if they really need a spreadsheet.

 #### 12.10.3 To understand the partition info